maktubhelou/nodejs-masterclass/README.md

 | notFound:               | 404-Not Found                                    |                                                                          |
 | sendEmailInvoice:       | send e-mail                                      |                                                                          |
 | verifyToken:            | verify user data                                 |                                                                          |

+# Learning Notes:

+- payload will be passed through a buffer